lifeiscontent/realworld/web/docs/feature-development.md

     1. You might want to add a full page UI test to make sure the UI looks as you would expect.

-    2. There might be behavior you'd expect to happen when an external service sends you something.
-E.g. a router passes a query param, and that query param triggers another codepath.
-You should obviouly mock the router, and make sure the code path executes if the router was to hand you back what you'd expect.
+    2. There might be behavior you expect to happen when an external service sends you something.
+E.g. a router passes a query param, and that query param triggers another code path.
+You should mock the router, and test the code path that is executed if the router was to return the expected output.
 Or fallback gracefully if the router does something unexpected.

 ### Reference